-AP Source: Rutgers, former coach Schiano agree to reunion
+Rutgers hires Schiano to rebuild Scarlet Knights – again

 After Ash was fired, Schiano was immediately speculated as a candidate to replace him.

-The 53-year-old Schiano, a New Jersey native, went 68-67 at Rutgers and turned the Scarlet Knights into consistent winners after years of being one of the worst major college football programs in the country.
+Schiano, a New Jersey native, went 68-67 at Rutgers and turned the Scarlet Knights into consistent winners in the old Big East after years of being one of the worst major college football programs in the country.
 Success under Schiano helped Rutgers land an invite to the Big Ten, and it joined the lucrative Power Five conference in 2014.

+After news of Schiano’s return broke, there was a positive response from alumni and former players.

+“Welcome back coach @GregSchiano F.A.M.I.L.Y.,” tweeted Eric LeGrand, who was paralyzed during a 2010 game while playing for Schiano.

 Schiano left Rutgers in 2012 to become head coach for the NFL’s Tampa Bay Buccaneers, but his tenure lasted only two years.
 He resurfaced at Ohio State as defensive coordinator.
 He had reached an agreement to become Tennessee coach in 2017, but a fan mutiny on social media led the school to rescind its offer.